LouisWarren99/Book2/BOOK_PREMISE.md

 ### 1. MILITARY TECHNOLOGY DOCUMENTATION

-Complete technical specifications, blueprints, and manufacturing documentation for **ALL German military technology** developed between 1944 and the early 2000s, including:
+Complete technical specifications, blueprints, and manufacturing documentation for **ALL German military technology** developed between 1944 and the early 2000s, including but not limited to:

 **Ground Systems**:
 - Tanks (Leopard 1, Leopard 2, and evolutionary developments)